SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 ## Monthly Sandbox ILR Test data refresh

-On the 1st of every month the Sandbox Environment will be refreshed with a test data set based on the current [Register of End Point Assessor Organisations.](https://www.gov.uk/guidance/register-of-end-point-assessment-organisations)
+On the 1st of every month the Sandbox Environment will be refreshed with a test data set based on the current [list of end-point assessment organisations.](https://developers.apprenticeships.education.gov.uk/)

 The set of ILR records follow this pattern: